SAP-samples/btp-kyma-identity-management/mission-intro.md

+# DEPRECATED

+> [!CAUTION]
+> As of July 2024 the tutorial is discontinued.
+The content provided is not going to be maintained anymore.

 # Welcome to the Mission

 In this mission, you will learn how to enrich a Kyma based multitenant application with new identity features.
 It is related to the mission [Develop a Multitenant Extension Application in SAP BTP, Kyma Runtime](https://discovery-center.cloud.sap/missiondetail/3683/3726/) and extends it by focusing on identity topics like identity management via SAP Identity Services, custom identity provider and principal propagation.